 There are a lot of essential oils that smell nice to you, but terrible to flies.
 Here’s a list of typical essential oils that help keep flies away:

 Set out fly repellent wherever you see flies around your yard.
 Flies often group together around tables, patios, and exterior doors, but they can show up practically anywhere.
 Whether placed on tables or hung from porch railings, the fly repellent should be easily accessible for you and the flies.

 How to Make Your Own Natural Fly Repellent

 Here’s a recipe to make your own fly repellent spray:

 - 1-2 oz each of hydrosols (floral water), such as lavender or peppermint

-- Combined total of 40-50 drops of essential oils (your choice of lavender, thyme, tea tree, citronella, rosemary, mint, patchouli, lemongrass or eucalyptus)
+- The combined total of 40-50 drops of essential oils (your choice of lavender, thyme, tea tree, citronella, rosemary, mint, patchouli, lemongrass, or eucalyptus)

 - Tin can with a lid